 It really sucks when you’re scrolling Instagram and you see a sponsored post that seems kinda generic, but then you see another Influencer say almost the same thing, then another, and god forbid another.
 It doesn’t show personality, it’s not that creative, and it’s boring.
 Everyone is different and creates content (hopefully) in their own style.

 Your influencer crew should be talking in their own voice and sharing photos that look like their real life, not just an #ad.

 Telus is really cool about knowing what each of us likes and letting us create our own stories.
 At the start of the year, we have a 1-on-1 meeting where go through content ideas for the year.
 Each influencer picks out the events and ideas that speak to them, and we plan around that.

 I am amazed that this doesn’t happen more.
-Brands have groups of influencers, sharing content around the same #hashtag, often in the same city, but they never hang out.
+Brands have groups of influencers, sharing content around the same #hashtag, often in the same city, but they never hang out or have a chat.
+There are online platforms designed to help creators and businesses find each other like Socially Powerful, but I still feel more needs to be done.
 Bring your people together!
 It’s a great way to build relationships between client/influencer but also between the creators.

 We like hanging out, taking photos together, meeting new people.
 It helps strengthen the team, give each other ideas, and the brand has an amazing opportunity to create original content.